Jamie Brennan: Youth

 Brian McEniff, a Bundoran local, first encountered Brennan while coaching an under-12 side.
 Brennan, nine and skinny at the time, joined in and — in spite of McEniff's reservations — Donegal's All-Ireland Senior Football Championship winning manager from 1992 was surprised to find someone of this age to possess such speed and skill as he observed being displayed by Brennan.
 McEniff later recalled how — though only aged nine — he recognised Brennan as "a special talent".

 Brennan was a dual player for his county at minor level by the age of 17.
 However, he had to play hurling with Aodh Ruadh in Ballyshannon as Réalt na Mara did not offer the sport.
-At the same age he was a single figure handicap golfer at Bundoran Golf Club (see List of links golf courses#Republic of Ireland — "North West" section).
+At the same age he was a single figure handicap golfer at Bundoran Golf Club (see List of links golf courses#Ireland — "North West" section).

 Brennan also played association football at youth level with Erne Wanderers, whose coach described him as: "Naturally gifted… there was no coaching in him at all… one of the best finishers I've ever coached".
 Several League of Ireland clubs — among them Derry City, Finn Harps and Sligo Rovers — expressed interest.

 Brennan watched on from Hill 16 as Donegal won the 2012 All-Ireland Senior Football Championship Final, while he was part of the minor side that preceded the 2014 All-Ireland Senior Football Championship Final which Donegal also contested.